otaviojava/money-api-book/en/chapter6_3.md

 ### Predicates

-A predicate is a higher order function that when applied to an element in the stream, it returns true if the condition holds or false otherwise.
-Predicates could be used for filtering (ex: filtering by currency).
+A predicate is a higher order function that when applied to an element in the stream, returns true if the condition holds, or false otherwise.
+Predicates can be used for filtering (ex: filtering by currency).
 Here's an example.

 ```java